brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 Furthermore, it is a *lonely journey* because discussing this topic with family and friends isn't the most popular of subjects.
 Finding individuals willing to engage in a genuine dialogue, to discuss and debate climate issues and their potential impact on us, is nearly impossible.
 Such conversations too often become triggers that end up straining relationships.

-As a result, we tend to keep our thoughts and concerns to ourselves, traversing a solitary path.
+As a result, many of us tend to keep our thoughts and concerns to ourselves, traversing a solitary path.
 This has been my personal experience, and it hasn't been entirely healthy.

 ***